michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0106.md

 - adj: variable and recurring at irregular intervals
 - adj: not divisible by two
 ### Family
+- uneven: unevenly, unevenness+
-uneven: unevenly, unevenness+;even: evened, evener, evenest, eveningly, evenly, evenness, evens, uneven;unevenness: unevennesses
+- even: evened, evener, evenest, eveningly, evenly, evenness, evens, uneven
+- unevenness: unevennesses
 ### Examples
 - An uneven 109-98 victory over the lowly Suns in Staples Center would hardly classify as a “fix.”
 - So, why does this fightin’ team produce such uneven results until it’s in a desperate situation?